 Phillip Bladh Turns a Very Technical Job into a Creative One

 January 2021 was a turning point for recording alumnus Phillip Bladh.
 Oscar buzz started mounting with early predictions for Darius Marder’s Sound of Metal.
-When Phillip signed on to be the production mixer, he knew the project would be more exploratory than anything he’d ever done before.
+When Phillip signed on to be the production sound mixer, he knew the project would be more exploratory than anything he’d ever done before.
 The film’s narrative is entirely experimental with its sound design.
 This brilliant combination of technical and creative sound is what ultimately won Phillip Bladh his first Oscar as a production mixer.

 What is Sound of Metal About?

 Sound of Metal follows Ruben, a drummer (Riz Ahmed) who quickly loses his hearing while playing at shows.
 Ruben’s hearing decline becomes the focal point in the film through masterful sound production and design work.
 Director Darius Marder takes the viewer along Ruben’s devastating journey and gets inside his head as he goes deaf.
 Throughout the film, the audience hears exactly what Ruben is hearing (or not hearing) while he tries to find a new direction for his life.

 Phillip’s job was to creatively capture the muffled ambient noises as well as the normal sound levels that Ruben experienced in real-time dealing with hearing loss.
 Actor Riz Ahmed wore two mics on set to accomplish the different sounds.
 He had one lavalier mic to record high-quality sound and then another mic strapped to his body recording under-the-clothes audio for the low-quality sound.
 Supervising sound editor/designer Nicolas Becker led a team of sound engineers to recreate the piercing silence and high-frequency noises once Ruben transitions to a cochlear implant.